dharamaraob/h2o/README.md

 http://54.245.184.32:54321

 Further Improvements:
 1. Create a ELB and put infront of the Instance.
-2. Create a Route53 and add the ELB to Route53 and browse the application using Route53 ex: h2o3-opensrc.h20.com
+2. Create a Route53 and add the ELB to Route53 and browse the application using Route53 ex: h2o3-opensrc.h2o.com
 3. Instead of creating the instance in Public Subnet , create it in private subnet and create the ELB aswell in private subnet.
+4. Modules and Environments can be incorporated.